lfir/pg_utils/README.md

 Tested on PostgreSQL 9.5.

 ##### Contents:
+###### BACKUP & RESTORE WITH PSQL:
+* Backup all databases in the server.
+* Restore all databases from backup file.
+* Backup one database.
+* Restore one database from file.

 ###### CSV:
 * Import table/column from CSV file.
 * Import with header (if the first row contains column names).